sjsrey/ors/ors_address.md

 ## Open Data
 The increasing availability of open data is playing a pivotal role in the evolution of the so called *fourth paradigm of science*.
 The classic pairing of experiment and theory (first and second paradigms) were married to the third paradigm of large-scale computational simulation in the mid-20th century.
-In this triad, data have provided observations about phenomena and wer either collected to test particular theories or generated as output in process based simulations about those phenomena.
+In this triad, data have provided observations about phenomena and were either collected to test particular theories or generated as output in process based simulations about those phenomena.
-In the fourth paradigm, data takes a more leading role.
+In the fourth paradigm, data assumes a more leading role.
 Applications of exploratory and data mining technologies to massive and heterogeneous datasets are increasingly being used to generate, rather than test, new hypotheses.
 Indeed the central role of data in this context is reflected in an alternative name for this fourth paradigm:  *data-intensive science* [@Tolle:2011fk].

 Regional science has been slow to engage with this new paradigm, and at times has been hostile to the exploratory nature of much of this work.
-I think that hostility reflects traditional paradigms dominating economics where theory-informed specifications are viewed in high regard, while exploratory data analysis is often dismissed as measurement without theory.
+I think that hostility reflects traditional paradigms dominating economics in which theory-informed specifications are viewed in high regard, while exploratory data analysis is often dismissed as measurement without theory.
 Yet, in an increasingly interdependent and complex world, one which is also generating unprecedented and overwhelming amounts of empirical data, the gap between what extant theory can shed light upon and what remains unknown will only widen.
-If we don't change our ways, we, regional science, will risk the criticism of practicing theory without measurement.
+If we don't change our ways, we regional scientists will incite the criticism of practicing theory without measurement.
 In a world of big data, over-reliance on theory will limit what we can contribute to science.

-There are positive developments however.
+There are positive developments, however.
 The rise of exploratory spatial data analysis, geocomputation, agent based models, microsimulation, data mining, and related new computationally based methods are enabling an expansion of the scope of regional science.
 Very often the outcome of these lines of investigation are new types of questions arising from newly discovered empirical patterns, and this stands in stark contrast to the tradition approach of hypotheses based investigation.
 These do not, however, have to be mutually exclusive and I would argue they can be complementary approaches.

 ## Open Modeling
-Interoperability and open modeling are vital to our ability to move regional science into the high performance computing era.
+Interoperability and open modeling are crucial for moving regional science into the high performance computing era.
 Much of our regional science modeling toolkit consists of frameworks that were developed and designed for the single desktop era.
 In order to tap into the power offered by multiprocessing, cluster and grid computing architectures, a significant refactoring of this code base will be required [@Anselin:2011wt].

 While earlier I remarked that the current state of the science in regional modeling consists of individual modeling efforts that are largely isolated from one another, there are some important exceptions that point the way forward towards supporting a genuine form of model integration.
-The UrbanSim project [@Waddell:2002aa] developed since the mid 1990s is fully open source and released under the GPL.
+The UrbanSim project [@Waddell:2002aa]  is fully open source and released under the GPL.
 Designed for use in operational planning it has enjoyed wide application across the U.S., Europe, Asia and Africa.
 The open source aspect has fueled both the application and development of UrbanSim, as researchers seeking to apply the modeling framework in their own projects are free to do so having full access to the source code.